Top 10 Cost-Effective Event Management Platforms in 2026

 Eventbrite

 Eventbrite is one of the simplest platforms around.
 It is good for smaller to mid-sized events.
 You can create tickets quickly and sell them online.
-Eventbrite also helps you promote events through social media and email.
+It also helps you promote events through social media and email.

 The event platform also has an app to help with check-ins on the day of the event.
 They display your event in their extensive directory for greater public visibility.

 Pricing: Eventbrite charges nothing if your event is free.
 For paid events, you pay 3.7% plus $1.79 per ticket sold.
 They also take around 2.9% from the transaction itself.
-This setup works if you want to avoid high upfront costs and only pay when you sell tickets.
+The setup works if you want to avoid high upfront costs and only pay when you sell tickets.

 3. Whova: Great for Attendee Engagement